 - defending global insurance broker Willis in multi-billion dollar securities class actions arising out of the $7 billion Allen Stanford/Stanford Financial Group Ponzi scheme;

 - representing a major real estate investor in multi-forum litigation relating to the ownership and control of his family’s real estate holdings;

 - representing the syndicate of underwriters of IntraLinks Holdings, Inc.’s April 2011 secondary offering in a federal securities class action relating to alleged misrepresentations concerning IntraLinks’ enterprise business; and

 - defending numerous shareholder class actions challenging major M&A transactions, on behalf of both targets and acquirers, in the Delaware Court of Chancery and elsewhere.

-Mr. Amsel is co-chair of the Firm’s Hiring Committee and a member of the Firm’s Professional Development Committee.
+Josh is Co-Chair of the Firm’s Professional Hiring & Steering Committee and a member of the Firm’s Professional Development Committee.
 He also is a member of the American Bar Association, where he serves as co-chair of the M&A/Proxy Litigation subcommittee of the Securities Litigation committee of the ABA’s Litigation Section, and a member of the New York City Bar Association.